antrad/Abuse_1996/README.md

 When I released my Quake 2D demo back in 2012 many people compared it to Abuse.
 While I was waiting for my new PC to get fixed I was stuck with a PC bought in 2005.
 My gaming options were limited, and I found out Abuse was available for free, so I wanted to check it out:
-- It ran in DOSBox at 320x200 resolution, which is fine, but since it was a shooter it felt disorienting, like playing a FPS in a very low FOV.
+- It ran in DOSBox at 320x200 resolution, and since it was a shooter it felt disorienting, like playing a FPS in a very low FOV.
-- The screen tearing was horrible and I couldn't enable vsync.
-- Aiming with the mouse was very difficult, because, even in fullscreen, the mouse was still behaving like it was 320x200 resolution and was too sensitive.
+- Aiming with the mouse was very difficult, because even in fullscreen the mouse was still behaving like it was 320x200 resolution and was too sensitive.

 Reading the readme file I saw there was a high resolution option, but it seemed to be only available in the shareware version, or in editor mode, and the game would automatically turn off the in-game lights, because it would be too demanding for the PCs in 1996 on high resolutions.